Rae Peppers

 Patricia Rae Peppers is an American politician who served as a member of the Montana House of Representatives from 2013 to 2021.
 When elected in 2012, Peppers defeated Republican incumbent Sterling Small by a margin of 1,399 to 1,080.

-Montana House of Representatives
+Early life and education

+Peppers attended Wyola School on the Crow Indian Reservation in Montana.
+When she was 8 years old, her father took her to live in New Mexico for eight years against her mother's will.
+At the age of 16, she hitchhiked back to Montana and was reunited with her mother and sisters.

+She earned a B.S. in Business Administration and Information Systems and an M.S. in Communications and Information Processing.

+Montana State Legislature

 Elections

 In 2012, Rae Peppers decided to run for Montana's 41st House District in the Montana House of Representatives.
+The district includes Rosebud and Big Horn counties, and both the Crow and Northern Cheyenne reservations.
 She was unopposed in the June Democratic primary, and in the general election she defeated incumbent Sterling Small 56%-44%.
 She ran unopposed in 2014 and was re-elected.
+In 2020, she ran for Montana State Senate District 21, but lost in the general 42%-58% to Jason Small, a Republican.
+In 2024, she ran again for Montana State Senate District 21, but lost in the primary to Sharon Stewart-Peregoy.